My Grandmother's Rhubarb Cobbler

 Preheat oven to 350° F.

-Combine the remaining half cup of sugar, flour, baking powder and salt in a mixing bowl.
+Combine the remaining 1/2 cup sugar, flour, baking powder and salt in a mixing bowl.
 Cut in the butter with a fork or pastry blender until it is the consistency of coarse cornmeal.
 Beat the egg and vanilla into the milk and add to the flour mixture, stirring just until moistened.

 Drop the batter onto the fruit.
 Bake for about 35 minutes or until the fruit is bubbly and the topping is golden.